-Farmers of the future have also been well catered for, with major educational days for students at Beaudesert Show 'Ag Ed' and Rural Discovery Day at the RNA Showground.
+Farmers of the future were well catered for, with major educational days for students at Beaudesert Show 'Ag Ed' and Rural Discovery Day at the RNA Showground.

-Although currently shorn and enjoying some well earnt R & R Starwood alpacas have done their share of promotion by gaining some impressive achievements during the year at several shows-
+Starwood alpacas did their share of promotion by gaining some impressive achievements during the year at several shows-

 Ipswich Agricultural Show gave us our first opportunity of the year to exhibit our show team and we were very pleased when all five alpacas exhibited at the show won either Champion or Reserve Champion sashes!
 The beautiful female 'Starwood Dream of Acacia' won Champion Adult female, building on her previous achievement of Champion Junior Female at this show last year.